pugjs/pug/README.md

 ## Rename from "Jade"

-This project was formerly known as "Jade."
+This project was formerly known as "Jade".
 However, it has been revealed to us that "Jade" is a registered trademark, and as a result, a rename is needed.
 After some discussion among the maintainers, **"Pug"** has been chosen as the new name for this project.
 The next major version will carry "pug" as the package name.

 If your package or app currently uses `jade`, don't worry: we have secured permissions to continue to occupy that package name, although all new versions will be released under `pug`.